-The best way to deal with Credit Control Corp is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Credit Control Corp for millions of clients nationwide.
+The most effective way to deal with Credit Control Corp is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Credit Control Corp on behalf of their clients.

 Will Credit Control Corporation sue me or garnish my wages?